pBlasiak/rcfiles/README.md

-    :FZF ~         - Search for a file starting from the ~/ directory ;              - After 'f' command go to next occurance of a word searched ,              - After 'f' command go to previous occurance of a word searched
+    :FZF ~         - Search for a file starting from the ~/ directory ;              - After 'f' command go to next occurance of a word searched ,              - After 'f' command go to previous occurance of a word searched ~              - Switch case (e.g. lowercase to uppercase letters) U              - Upper case of marked area :%s/old/new/gc - replace all old with new throughout file with confirmations

 - Mappings for vimdiff